gis-jay/SqlServerConnector/README.md

 Step 2: Choose the "One way replica" option, with the "Parent to child" option.
 ![Create Replica Step 2](doc/CreateReplicaStep2.png)

-Step 3: Enter a name for your replica. *Be sure to check the "Show advanced options" checkbox berfore pushing next.*
+Step 3: Enter a name for your replica. _Be sure to check the "Show advanced options" checkbox before pushing next._
 ![Create Replica Step 3](doc/CreateReplicaStep3.png)

 Step 4: Choose your model type.